- What does insurance premium exactly mean?

 - Usually, the companies offer rebates on policies with higher sum assured.

-- Servicing policies remain same for all the different types of policies.
+- Servicing policies remain the same for all the different types of policies.

 - The higher sum assured means that the cost of servicing per unit of the sum assured is lower.